 The Regional District of Fraser-Fort George is reviewing the Official Community Plan for Electoral Area A (Salmon River-Lakes) which includes the Salmon Valley, Nukko Lake, Chief Lake, Ness Lake and Reid Lake areas.
-Official community plans (OCP) describe the long-term vision of communities and state the objectives and policies that guide planning and land use management decisions.

-• input is gathered on technical matters from Regional District administration, First Nations, local government agencies like the school district, provincial ministries and the public
+- input on technical matters is gathered from Regional District administration, First Nations, local government agencies like the school district, provincial ministries and the public

 Public engagement